 Looking for gorgeous Christmas tree decorating ideas that will make this your best tree EVER?
-Well you are in the right place because this year's Christmas trends, from understated Scandi to rainbow shades and kitsch craziness, are the best we've seen in all our years of trawling the Christmas shows (yes, they're a thing, and they happen in the heat of July, by the way).
+Well you are in the right place because this year's Christmas trends, from understated Scandi to rainbow shades and kitsch craziness, are the best we've seen in all our years of trawling the Christmas (this, year virtual) shows, Pinterest and Instagram!

 Cool-toned Christmas tree decorating schemes are bang on trend this season and look particularly stunning with an all-over frosted artificial tree.
 If your living room decor is on the cool side, even better.

 This festive decorating scheme has been created with the John Lewis & Partners St. Petersburg Unlit Christmas Tree , which has got to be one of the most convincing artificial Christmas trees we have ever seen.
 To keep with the whole cool look, decorate with blues, whites and frosty pinks.

 6. Create contrast in a dark room with gold tree decs

 Love a dark, moody interior?
 Choosing gold baubles for your tree rather than co-ordinating dark-toned ones will make the room feel still more opulent – and, of course, they look amazing against the emerald green of a Christmas tree.

 Kitsch is this season's biggest alternative Christmas tree decorating trend, so why not swap traditional baubles for something a bit more colorful and light-hearted, because who wouldn't want a glittering balloon dog hanging from their tree?
 The kids will love this look too.